SimCmngs/PasswordManager-Implementation/README.md

 # Implementing a Password Manager Across Client Devices (Remote Support)

-This project was completed during my voluntary experience, providing tech support for local community members.
+This project was completed during my voluntary experience, providing remote tech-support for community members.
 Aims to install a **password manager** across the user's devices, to enhance security and streamline the login process.

 ![Diagram](IMG_PWManager-Diagram.png)